Frequently Asked Questions about Zion Lutheran School

 What would tuition cost our family if we are not members of a Lutheran church?

-Zion Lutheran School is supported by the members of Zion Lutheran Church in Chesaning, and because of that support our tuition is far less than the actual operating costs (Families pay roughly 1/10 of the true cost!).
-During the summer of 2016, Zion approved a new tuition scheme to encourage more families to use our elementary school.
-Check out the rates on the back of this sheet.
+Zion Lutheran School is supported by the members of Zion Lutheran Church in Chesaning, and because of that support our tuition is far less than the actual operating costs (Families pay roughly 1/8 of the true cost!).
+During the summer of 2016, Zion approved a new tuition scheme to encourage more families to use our elementary school and because of that even multi-child families pay less than $1500/year.

 What technology does Zion incorporate into their lessons?

 All classrooms have projectors available for teachers, and students in grades 2-8 have classrooms with interactive whiteboards.
 Students in grades 5-8 use a personal laptop on a daily basis.
 They create documents and presentations on Google Docs for journal or Reading class; they write, film, and edit movies for Reading assignments.
 An ELMO document camera allows for students in grades 2-8 to read devotions and excerpts from books clearly off of the projector.
 Zion has modern equipment and technology instruction which teach skills for our increasingly digital world.

 Does Zion offer sports/extracurriculars, and if so, at what age may students participate?

 Zion encourages students in grades 4 and up to help us on the playing field in sports such as Soccer, Cross Country, Basketball, and Volleyball.
 Each spring, track is also offered to students in grades K-8.
 During the final month of school, our students prepare for a musical or talent show which is performed at the Peet Center in downtown Chesaning.
 All families are also invited to join Pioneers, which is similar to Boy/Girl Scouts, as they participate in pinecar derbies and archery competitions.

 What is the average class size at Zion?